Hapricot/toqio-automation-phase/README.md

 `npm run test`

 1. Click on E2E Testing
-2. Select the desired browser (Chrome)
+2. Select the desired browser (Chrome in my case)
 3. Click on [Start E2E Testing in Chrome].
 4. A new browser tab will open where you will see the specs (test groups) listed.
 5. Select the spec you want to run